hmcts/fpl-ccd-configuration/service/README.md

 ### Run the application (from IntelliiJ)

-Ensure the Spring Boot is started with local profile (add environment variable spring.profiles.active=local when starting the main class).
+Ensure the Spring Boot is started with local, user-mappings and the feature-toggle profiles (add environment variable spring.profiles.active=feature-toggle,local,user-mappings when starting the main class).

 Configure the notify.api_key if necessary (you can pass them as environment variables when IntelliJ starts the application).